biomejs/biome/website/src/content/blog/biome-v1-7.md

 ## Miscellaneous

-- By default, Biome searches a configuration file in the working directory and in parent directories if it doesn't exist.
+- By default, Biome searches a configuration file in the working directory and parent directories if it doesn't exist.
   Biome provides a CLI option `--config-path` and an environment variable `BIOME_CONFIG_PATH` that allows which can be used to override this behavior.
   Previously, they required a directory containing a Biome configuration file.
-  For example, the following command uses the Biome configuration file located in `./config/`.
+  For example, the following command uses the Biome configuration file in `./config/`.

   ```shell
   biome format --config-path=./config/ ./src
   ```

-  This was confusing for many users who are used to specifying the configuration file path directly.
+  This wasn't very clear for many users who are used to specifying the configuration file path directly.
   They now accept a file, so the following command is valid:

   ```shell